sqids/sqids-dotnet/README.md

 ```

 > **Note**
-> It's recommended that you at least provide a shuffled alphabet when using Sqids — even if you want to use the same characters as those the default alphabet — so that your IDs will be unique to you.
+> It's recommended that you at least provide a shuffled alphabet when using Sqids — even if you want to use the same characters as those in the default alphabet — so that your IDs will be unique to you.
+You can use an online tool like [this one](https://codebeautify.org/shuffle-letters) to do that.

+> **Warning**
+> Sqids needs an alphabet that contains at least 5 unique characters.

 #### Minimum Length: